 11. Each Hawaiian island also has a designated color

-In addition to a flower, each island also has a color.
+In addition to a flower, the eight major island also have a color.
 You’ll see these colors in parades to represent the islands.

-I think this one of the most fun facts about Hawaii for kids!
+I think this is one of the most fun facts about Hawaii for kids!

 Hawaiian Island Colors: